trevorjdobson/lab-08-back-end/README.md

 07-10-2019 12:03pm - Application has a fully functional API calls, with a GET route for the location and weather data.
 We deployed our application on Heroku.
 EventBrite API functionality added.

+07-11-2019 3:30pm - Application data persists by adding postgresql database.
+Application now checks database before calling API.
+Application has a fully functional API calls, with a GET route for the location and weather data.
+We deployed our application on Heroku.
+EventBrite API functionality added.

 ## Timeline